2 men severely injured in Sioux City house fire

 SIOUX CITY -- Two house fires occurred in a 24-hour period in Sioux City, and the first one resulted in two men receiving severe injuries.

 A release from Sioux City Fire Rescue said the first fire occurred just after 8 p.m.
-Sunday, at a residence at 1613 West 15th St.
+Sunday, at a residence at 1613 W. 15th St.

 Firefighters learned two residents were in the home, and removed the men from the second floor.